-Appointed by U.S. President: Brig.
-Gen. William H. Graham (Col. Edward P. Chamberlayne, Amy M. Guise, one vacancy, alternates).
+Appointed by U.S. President: Maj.
+Gen. Jeffrey L. Milhorn (Col. John T. Litz, Amy M. Guise, alternates).

 Ex officio: Ben H. Grumbles, designee of Governor of Maryland (Saeid Kasraei & Virginia Kearney, alternates); Basil Seggos, designee of Governor of New York (James M. Tierney, Paul D'Amato & Scott Foti, alternates); Patrick McDonnell, designee of Governor of Pennsylvania (Timothy Schaeffer & Jennifer Orr, alternates).

 4423 North Front St., Harrisburg, PA 17110 - 1788

 (717) 238-0423; 1-800-311-2582 (toll free); fax: (717) 238-2436

 Boat house on Susquehanna River, Havre de Grace, Maryland, April 2005.
 Photo by Diane F. Evartt.

 c/o Office of Secretary, Department of the Environment

 Montgomery Park Business Center, 1800 Washington Blvd., Baltimore, MD 21230

 Montgomery Park Business Center, 1800 Washington Blvd., Baltimore, Maryland, February 2004.
 Photo by Diane F. Evartt.